xtqqczze/MicrosoftDocs-PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Language_Keywords.md

 ### Elseif

-Used with the `If` and `Else` keywords to specify additional conditionals.
+Used with the `if` and `Else` keywords to specify additional conditionals.
 The `Else` keyword is optional.

 Syntax: